 Mix a 250g tub of quark with 125ml semi-skimmed milk, then season with pepper and heat gently, stirring.
 Ideal for fish pie, lasagne and pasta bakes – or, for a cheese sauce, just stir in 2tbsp freshly grated parmesan.

 Mix together equal quantities of quark and 0% fat Greek yogurt.
 Add some lemon zest and juice and elderflower cordial, to taste, then spoon over crumbled amaretti biscuits in glasses.
+Discover all of our healthy cheesecake recipes.

 Toss shredded fennel, red cabbage, carrot and apple in a dressing made from quark, lemon juice, wholegrain mustard and sunflower seeds.